archydragon/allisdown/README.md

 All is down!
 ============

 Minimalistic monitoring system with web output.
 Can check remote hosts availability via HTTP, HTTPS, ICMP echo request or TCP port connection.
 May be used as status page for some web- or related services.
+Also can send notifications in case of some service become unavailable.

 System requirements